APPLIED PHYSICS AND ELEMENTS OF MEDICAL STATISTICS II

 Assessment methods and criteria

-The written examination will possibly include the resolution of problems, to assess the achievement of the ability to apply the acquired knowledge to a simulated biological or medical situation.
-Calculators will be allowed, but not written texts or computer media.
-All parts of the written exam will be equally weighted in the final evaluation (in thirtieths).
+The written examination will include the resolution of problems, to assess the achievement of the ability to apply the acquired knowledge to a simulated biological or medical situation.
+All parts of the written exam will be equally weighted in the final evaluation.